Leo Szilard: Metallurgical Laboratory

 A vexing question at the time was how a production reactor should be cooled.
 Taking a conservative view that every possible neutron must be preserved, the majority opinion initially favored cooling with helium, which would absorb very few neutrons.
 Szilard argued that if this was a concern, then liquid bismuth would be a better choice.
 He supervised experiments with it, but the practical difficulties turned out to be too great.
 In the end, Wigner's plan to use ordinary water as a coolant won out.
-When the coolant issue became too heated, Compton and the director of the Manhattan Project, Brigadier General Leslie R. Groves, Jr., moved to dismiss Szilard, who was still a German citizen, but the Secretary of War, Henry L. Stimson, refused to do so.
-Szilard was therefore present on December 2, 1942, when the first man-made self-sustaining nuclear chain reaction was achieved in the first nuclear reactor under viewing stands of Stagg Field and shook Fermi's hand.
+When the coolant issue became heated, Compton and the director of the Manhattan Project, Brigadier General Leslie R. Groves, Jr., moved to dismiss Szilard, who was still a German citizen, but the Secretary of War, Henry L. Stimson, refused to do so.

-Szilard started to acquire high-quality graphite and uranium, which were the necessary materials for building a large-scale chain reaction experiment.
+Szilard was present on December 2, 1942, when the first man-made self-sustaining nuclear chain reaction was achieved in the first nuclear reactor under viewing stands of Stagg Field and shook Fermi's hand.
 The success of this demonstration and technological breakthrough at the University of Chicago were partially due to Szilard's new atomic theories, his uranium lattice design, and the identification and mitigation of a key graphite impurity (boron) through a joint collaboration with graphite suppliers.
+He became a naturalized citizen of the United States in March 1943.

-Szilard became a naturalized citizen of the United States in March 1943.
 The Army offered Szilard $25,000 for his inventions before November 1940, when he officially joined the project.
 He refused.
 He was the co-holder, with Fermi, of the patent on the nuclear reactor.
 In the end he sold his patent to the government for reimbursement of his expenses, some $15,416, plus the standard $1 fee.
 He continued to work with Fermi and Wigner on nuclear reactor design and is credited with coining the term "breeder reactor".

-With an enduring passion for the preservation of human life and political freedom, Szilard hoped that the US government would not use nuclear weapons, but that the mere threat of such weapons would force Germany and Japan to surrender.
+With an enduring passion for the preservation of human life and political freedom, Szilard hoped that the United States government would not use nuclear weapons, but that the mere threat of such weapons would force Germany and Japan to surrender.
 He also worried about the long-term implications of nuclear weapons, predicting that their use by the United States would start a nuclear arms race with the USSR.
-He drafted the Szilárd petition advocating that the atomic bomb be demonstrated to the enemy, and used only if the enemy did not then surrender.
-The Interim Committee instead chose to use atomic bombs against cities over the protests of Szilard and other scientists.
+He drafted the Szilárd petition urging that the atomic bomb be used only if the Japan refused surrender.
 Afterwards, he lobbied for amendments to the Atomic Energy Act of 1946 that placed nuclear energy under civilian control.